 Public address (PA) and Voice alarm (VA) systems in building complexes (airports, railway stations, shopping centres and concert halls) are designed to inform members of the public about evacuation directions in case of emergency.
 It is very important to design, install and correctly verify the speech intelligibility of such sound amplification systems.
 In addition, public announcement systems may have legal or contractual requirements for the level of speech intelligibility, for example in a medical, industrial or commercial environment.

 STIPA (speech transmission index for public address systems) is a STI derivative approach that was developed for fast measurements of electro-acoustic and acoustic environments effects that affect the intelligibility of speech in the room acoustics and/or public address systems.

-For STIPA measurements, it is necessary to use a meter that meets the requirements of the standard for sound level meters in accordance with BS EN 61672-1 with the STIPA functionality that meets the BS IEC-60268-16 standard, e.g. SV 971A.
+For STIPA measurements, it is necessary to use a meter which meets the requirements of the standard for sound level meters in accordance with IEC 61672-1 with the STIPA functionality that meets the IEC-60268-16 standard, e.g. SV 971A.

 Test signal source (Audio TalkBox) offerring calibrated acoustic sound source emulating the speech levels of a person speaking.

-smartphone application guides the user through the sound insulation measurement as well as STIPA procedures in accordance with chosen standard.
+Building Acoustics Assistant App smartphone application guides the user through the sound insulation measurement as well as STIPA procedures in accordance with choosen standard.